Sashikiranmaddineni7/Sashikiranmaddineni7/README.md

 # Hi, I'm Sashi Kiran Maddineni 👋

 Welcome to my GitHub profile!
-I'm a passionate **Data Scientist** using **Machine Learning** with a strong foundation in building predictive models, deploying algorithms, and crafting interactive visualizations.
+I'm a passionate **Data Scientist** using **Machine Learning** and **AI** with a strong foundation in Finetuning models, building Pipelines, deploying models and crafting interactive visualizations.
 My projects focus on solving complex problems using data-driven insights and cutting-edge technologies.

 ---

 ## 🌟 About Me
 - 🎓 A Master’s Degree in Data Science at the **University of North Texas**.
+- 📊 Currently working as **Machine Learning Engineer** at Vosyn with **TTS** Architecture and LLMs using **GCP**.
-- 💻 Former **AI Intern** specializing in Large Language Models (LLMs) and Machine Learning frameworks.
+- 💻 Former **AI Software Engineer Intern** specializing in Large Language Models (LLMs) and Machine Learning frameworks.
 - 🛠️ Skilled in **Python**, **SQL**, **MATLAB**, and cloud technologies like **AWS** and **Azure**.
-- 🌐 Experienced in developing **retrieval-augmented generation (RAG)** frameworks and configuring **vector databases**.
+- 🌐 Experienced in building personalized **AI powered Agents** developing **retrieval-augmented generation (RAG)** frameworks and configuring **vector databases**.
-- 📊 Enthusiastic about **data visualization**, having built interactive dashboards using **Tableau**.

 ---

 ## 🚀 Projects
 Here are a few highlights from my work:
+- **ALFA - Agentic AI Agent**: Built an Agent with LangGraph using Copilot to secure data, enable NL queries, integrate REST APIs, and enforce RBAC/guardrails.
 - **Cryptocurrency Price Prediction**: Leveraging inequality measures like the Gini Index for enhanced prediction accuracy with machine learning.
 - **Pandemic Data Visualization**: Created dashboards showcasing COVID-19 trends, testing efforts, and health outcomes.
 - **AI SQL Agent**: Developed an intelligent AI-powered database query agent using LangChain, SQLite, and ReAct prompting.